bradleyvance23/Texas-Oil-Project/README.md

 ## Regression Results
 ![Regression Plot](artifacts/texas_oil_price_actual_vs_predicted.png)
 - 2 global major oil market events are noticeable above:
-    1. The Great Recession (2008-2009) where we can see oil prices (actual) plumment after reaching record-high prices in icnreasing from 2004-2008.
+    1. The Great Recession (2008-2009) where we can see oil prices (actual) plumment after reaching record-high prices in increasing from 2004-2008.
     2. The oil price crash (2014-2016) when OPEC decided to push productivty in oil and increases output, despite the fact that prices were already falling.
 This lead to overproduction and a massive supply gult, and prices continued to plumment.

 ![Regression Results](artifacts/regression_results.png)